Skip to content

 Pay quarterly estimated taxes (Einkommensteuer-Vorauszahlungen) once you get your first tax assessment.
 The Finanzamt sets these amounts automatically.

-Rates vary by city (Berlin/Munich higher), language (German-capable freelancers earn 30% more), and whether you invoice agencies or direct clients.
+Rates vary by city (Berlin and Munich run higher), by language (German-capable freelancers earn 20 to 30% more on many contracts), and by whether you invoice agencies or direct clients.

 Tools most freelancers use